samgladstone/mongoose-cosmosdb-partions/README.md

 I have pushed the half finished code as I had to give up due to it seemingly not being possible to create unique indexes on collections.
 I'll return to this if I can later

+The master branch just has the shard key helper, fuller-version contains where I got to

 # TODO

 * A lot of tidying/code restructing